jlapeyre/zchop/README.md

 # zchop

-This is a python library providing the function `zchop`, which replaces numbers that are close to zero with zero. `zchop` traverses structures such as `list`s and numpy `array`s, returning a copy that is the same as the input except that small numbers are set to zero.
+This is a python library providing the function `zchop`, which replaces numbers that are close to zero with zero.

+* `zchop` traverses structures such as `list`s and numpy `array`s, returning a copy that is the same as the input except that small numbers are set to zero.
+* `zchop_mut` is a mutating version of `zchop` that mutates `list`s and numpy `array`s.

+# Comments

-* The parts of complex numbers are treated separately
+* The parts of complex numbers are treated separately.

-* Warning.
-This is an early, not-debugged version.
+* Non-numbers are passed unchanged.

 ## Antecedents